The Dark Side of Email: The 7 Worst Email Providers for Online Privacy

 Bottom line

+Choose a reputable email provider and boost your security.
 Key features to seek in a secure email provider include end-to-end encryption, an ad-free interface, open-source architecture, strict privacy policies, and reputable jurisdiction.
-Our top recommendations for safe email providers are:

-Check out our best antivirus software for phishing emails tips to ensure your account remains safe.
+Check out our best ad blockers tips to help keep your account free from malware.

 Best Basic Adblocker — Including YouTube Video Ads